WALDORF PRACTICAL ARTS TRAINING

 modules and completion of assignments, the participant will receive a Waldorf Practical Arts Certificate which certifies that the participant received a minimum of 81 hours of foundation studies in Anthroposophy

 (minimum of 81 hours of lecture and book study plus independent reading) and a minimum of 162 hrs. of soft craft instruction and 162 hrs. of hard craft instruction (participants may choose to specialize in either).

-The cost of each module is $650., which includes most materials.
+The cost of one separate module is $650., or $1200. if both modules are taken in tandem.
+Fee includes most materials.
 The book list is still developing, but purchase of the books will be the responsibility of the participants.
-The course begins at 8:30 a.m. on April 10, 2017 and will span six days, ending April 15.
-It will be held at Highland Hall Waldorf School in Northridge, California, a beautiful and spacious campus shared by the Waldorf Institute of Southern California.
+Module 1 begins at 8:30 a.m. on June 19, 2017 and will span six days, ending June 24.
+Module 2 begins at 8:30 a.m. on June 27, 2017 and will span six days, ending July 1.
+All classes will be held at Highland Hall Waldorf School in Northridge, California, a beautiful and spacious campus shared by the Waldorf Institute of Southern California.

 8:30 am to 10:00 am: Lecture and Book Study